jinhucheung/letscertbot/README.md

 If you set `deploy.server.enable` to true, Certbot will run the deployment script (`deploy.py`) on deploy hook.
 The script receives renewed certificate and push it to configured servers.

-Let's Certbot deploys certificate via SSH, it means that local server runs Certbot must be able to connect deployment server.
-In order to connect, you need to **add the public key** of local server to deployment server or **provide `deploy.server.password`** for `sshpass`.
+Let's Certbot deploys certificate to remote server via SSH, it means that local server runs Certbot must be able to connect remote server.
+In order to connect, you need to **add the public key** of local server to remote server or **provide `deploy.server.password`** for `sshpass`.

 In order to add certificate to `deploy.server.deploy_to` or restart nginx, Let's Certbot requires `deploy.server.user` has permissions.